You recognize the spongy stuff that makes up your takeout coffee cup. But did you know that your coffee cup lid might be the same type of plastic?

 What can you do?

-We'll update you through our newsletter, but we promise not to share your email address or spam you!
+We promise not to share your email address or spam you.

 Check the map.

 In addition to going #foamfree, many communities are taking action by banning polystyrene products.
 In April 2017, with support from a coalition that included 5 Gyres, Culver City became the 100th municipality in California to ban polystyrene.
-This year, we also supported SB 705, the Ocean Pollution Reduction Act of 2017, which would have banned some polystyrene products statewide—we'll pick up that torch again next year.
-Meanwhile, use our map to learn where bans have passed or are pending, then jump to where you can get involved!
+We also supported SB 705, the Ocean Pollution Reduction Act of 2017, which would have banned some polystyrene products statewide—we'll pick up that torch again next year.
+Meanwhile, use our map to learn where bans have passed or are pending (click the arrow top left to expand the key), then jump to where you can get involved!

-See those highlighted states?
+See those highlighted states in the United States?
 That's where the plastics industry is fighting back by supporting preemptive legislation.
 Often proposed in areas where local municipalities are considering or have enacted plastic bag ordinances, preemptive laws—also known as the "ban on bans"—outlaw regulation of plastic "auxiliary containers," including polystyrene.
 Some even violate "home rule" provisions of state constitutions!
 Under preemptive law, municipalities lose their rights to decide local issues—and individuals are denied the right to take action in their own communities.

 Whether your representative is considering a preemptive or polystyrene ban—or has not yet voiced their opinion—use the buttons below to request support for proactive legislation.
 Want to start a ban in your community?
 Click here for our Action Guide!